hoprnet/hoprnet/.processes/development.md

 It's possible that throughout the planned sprint, we encounter a bag of issues that need to be resolved ASAP.

-1. As soon issue is detected, an [ambassador](#ambassadors) needs to take up the task of coordinating how the issue is tackled
+1. As soon issue is detected, a [representantive](#representantives) needs to take up the task of coordinating how the issue is tackled
 2. Member appointed then is responsible for finding the right member within the tech team that has the most knowledge on the current issue, let's say that's Alice
 3. Alice investigates issue and may ask other members for help
 4. Alice patches issue